 In 1716 John Gray observed that the area was renowned for ballad printers and singers.
 Dickens, in “Sketches by Boz” wrote “The stranger who finds himself in the Dials for the first time…at the entrance of Seven obscure passages, uncertain which to take, will see enough around him to keep his curiosity awake for no inconsiderable time…”

-The 19th century saw an influx of Irish workers into the area, attracted by cheap, although overcrowded lodgings.
-Henry Mayhew observed in "London Labour & The London Poor", 1861: "In many houses in Monmouth Street there is a system of sub-letting among journeymen.
-In one room lodged a man and his wife, (a laundress), 4 children and 2 single young men.
-The woman was actually delivered in this room while the men kept at their work - they never lost an hours work!"
+The 19th century saw an influx of Irish workers into the area, attracted by cheap lodgings.
+Henry Mayhew observed in “London Labour & The London Poor”, 1861: “In many houses in Monmouth Street there is a system of sub-letting among journeymen.
+In one room lodged a man and his wife, 4 children and 2 single young men.
+The woman was actually delivered in this room while the men kept at their work – they never lost an hours work!”

 This continuing influx of residents precipitated the development of the surrounding area, Endell Street was followed by Charing Cross Road and Shaftesbury Avenue in the 1880s which gradually eased the pressure on the area and allowed gradual gentification as craftsmen and larger businesses moved in.

-The Thomas Neal's centre, previously at times, a banana, cucumber and book warehouse retains the name of the original developer, whom Neal Street was also named after.
+The Thomas Neal’s centre, previously a banana, cucumber and book warehouse retains the name of the original developer, whom Neal Street was also named after.
 Comyn Ching Triangle, a quiet square lying between Monmouth, Mercer and Shelton Streets was named after a local architectural ironmongery business.
 There has been a flower market on Earlham Street for many years, an offshoot of the more famous Covent Garden flower market.
-Neal's Yard, which is home to a number of vegetarian cafes and homeopathic remedy stores, has been the home of alternative medicine, occultism and astrologers since the 17th Century, all of whom were attracted by the sundial and the symbolic star layout of the streets.
+Neal’s Yard, which is home to a number of independent eateries, has been the home of alternative medicine, occultism and astrologers since the 17th Century, all of whom were attracted by the sundial and the symbolic star layout of the streets.

 In and Around Covent Garden